 Galina regularly advises and appears on behalf of the Valuation Office Agency, billing authorities and individual ratepayers in both statutory appeals and liability order claims.

 Galina acts for a diverse range of clients, from social housing tenants to major property companies, in all areas of commercial and residential landlord and tenant.
-She has particular expertise in claims under the Electronic Communications Code, in which she acts for both landowners and telecommunications operators.
 She is recommended for property litigation in both Legal 500 and Chambers & Partners.

 Galina studied Law with German Law at Magdalen College, Oxford, and the University of Konstanz, Germany.